History of Nepal: Nepalese Civil War

 In March 1997, the Communist Party of Nepal (Maoist) started a bid to replace the parliamentary monarchy with a new people's democratic republic, through a Maoist revolutionary strategy known as the people's war, which led to the Nepalese Civil War.
 Led by Dr. Baburam Bhattarai and Pushpa Kamal Dahal (also known as "Prachanda"), the insurgency began in five districts in Nepal: Rolpa, Rukum, Jajarkot, Gorkha, and Sindhuli.
 The Communist Party of Nepal (Maoist) established a provisional "people's government" at the district level in several locations.

-On June 1, 2001, Prince Dipendra, went on a shooting-spree, assassinating 9 members of the royal family, including King Birendra and Queen Aishwarya, before shooting himself.
-Due to his survival, he temporarily became king before dying of his wounds, after which Prince Gyanendra (King Birendra's brother) inherited the throne, as per tradition.
-Meanwhile, the rebellion escalated, and in October 2002 the king temporarily deposed the government and took complete control of it.
-A week later he reappointed another government, but the country was still very unstable.